 RV camping is possible throughout the park, and many Adirondack communities offer electrical, water and sewer hook ups.
 Spend a weekend or week enjoying easy access to attractions such as golf courses, water parks and community festivals.

 Step back in time and enjoy pristine backcountry camping.
 Take a float plane ride, and then head out into the Moose River Plains, where motorized vehicles are unheard of.
-Primitive camping is allowed on public lands through the Adirondack Wild.
+Primitive camping is allowed on public lands through the Adirondack wilderness.
 The camping areas are designated with a yellow "camp here" disk.
 Sites must be at least 150 feet from any trail, roadway or body of water.

 The St. Regis Canoe Wilderness in the Adirondack Lakes Region offers some of the best backcountry paddling and camping experiences found in the entire park.
 As the only canoe wilderness of its kind in New York State, this Adirondack Lakes canoe wilderness offers miles of scenic paddling and access to nearly 20 miles of hiking trails.
 Chose from 75 primitive campsites and three lean-tos and enjoy the majestic natural beauty of the Adirondack Mountains.